The Best Ways To Ripen Peppers Off The Vine

 When using the sunlight method, make sure that there is sufficient humidity or the peppers may begin to dry out and start wrinkling.
 You don’t want to go too far in the other direction as they become moldy if there is too much humidity.

-Create a warmer climate using a cardboard box
+Create a warmer climate with a cardboard box.

 You can also store the peppers in a cardboard box.
 This can help create a better environment for ripening, as peppers tend to ripen faster in warmer areas.
 But it’s still a slow process (two to three weeks.)